U.K.

 This was probably one of the reasons why the flick was not rated as it would qualify an X apart it from being an indie film.

-Also features music by bands like Kindergarten, Not Fragile and Hard Surface.
-Plus a song during the closing credits by Andreas Schnaas himself which rocks!
+We have a metal songtrack by indie bands but we hear a a song during the closing credits by Andreas Schnaas himself which rocks!

 Sandra: We're not gonna take anymore of your shit Nikos!
 We're from New York!